Nelson Simmons

 Nelson Bernard Simmons (born June 27, 1963) is an American former professional baseball outfielder.
 He attended James Madison High School.
 He played during three seasons at the Major League Baseball (MLB) for the Detroit Tigers and Baltimore Orioles.

 Career

 Simmons was drafted by the Tigers in the 2nd round of the 1981 MLB draft.
 Simmons played his first professional season with their Rookie league Bristol Tigers in 1981, and his last with the Pittsburgh Pirates' Triple-A Calgary Cannons in 1995.

-In a 3 year, 100 game MLB career, Simmons posted a .261 batting average (86-for-330) with 38 runs, 11 home runs and 40 RBIs.
+In a 3-year, 100-game MLB career, Simmons posted a .261 batting average (86-for-330) with 38 runs, 11 home runs and 40 RBIs.
 He finished his career with a .963 fielding percentage playing left and right field.

+Personal life

+Simmons' son, Josh, plays in the NFL for the Kansas City Chiefs.